Willi Castro Player Props: Twins vs. Mariners

 Willi Castro At The Plate

-- Castro has nine doubles, a triple, five home runs and 17 walks while batting .247.
+- Castro is batting .246 with 10 doubles, a triple, five home runs and 17 walks.

+- Castro has had at least one RBI in 23.6% of his games this season (17 of 72), with two or more RBI three times (4.2%).
+He has also been responsible for three or more of his team's runs in one contest.

-- He has scored a run in 26 games this season, with multiple runs five times.
+- He has scored in 27 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.